lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 </interceptor-stack>
 ```

 I have used the previously defined stack `gruufDefault` and created a new stack by adding one more interceptor to the end.
 It's a good practice to create your own stacks.
-Please remember that sometimes there inner dependencies between interceptors, which that one interceptor must be put next after another to work properly.
+Please remember that sometimes there inner dependencies between interceptors, which means that one interceptor must be put next after another to work properly.

 ### default-*

 There are few defaults that you should define to allow your application work smoothly.

 The first is `<default-interceptor-ref/>` tag, which defines which interceptor stack to use if no one was defined for an action.
-This is a pare package setting so you can have different defaults for different packages.
+This is a per package configuration so you can have different defaults for different packages.

 ```
 <default-interceptor-ref name="gruufDefault"/>